SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 # Introduction to Unix Shell Programming

 Unix Shell Programming is a powerful tool that allows you to automate tasks, manage files, and interact with the operating system.
 This seminar will introduce you to the basics of Unix Shell Programming and provide you with the knowledge and skills to start writing your own shell scripts.
-To show the power of shell programming, throughout this seminar we will try to only use the Unix shell and a keyboard to fully interact with the system.
+To show the power of shell programming, throughout this seminar we will try to only use the terminal and a keyboard to fully interact with the system.
 It will not be easy at first, but hopefully it will provide you with a new perspective on how to interact with your computer.

 Note: It goes without saying that you can follow this seminar as you see fit.
 You can use a graphical interface, a mouse, or any other tool you feel comfortable with.
 The goal is to learn and have fun!